Lemon garlic roasted chicken is the ultimate comfort food, every bite is juicy and delicious!

 Fall is here and it's time to start using the oven again.
 This simple garlic-roasted chicken is brined in salt-sugar water.
 It will make the meat super tender and juicy, while also adding flavor to the chicken.

-If cooking a whole chicken intimidates you try my Honey Garlic Chicken.
+If cooking a whole chicken intimidates you try my Honey Garlic Chicken or my Soy Sauce Chicken Recipe.
 Once you get the hang of it you'll be cooking 2-3 at a time.
-They're fantastic used for sandwiches, soups, and casseroles just to name a few.
+They're fantastic used for sandwiches, soups, and casseroles or these Chicken Stuffed Crescent Rolls.
 I specifically use them in my Mini Freezer Chicken Pot Pies, so good!

 Tips for making lemon garlic roasted chicken.